 Call us for a free assessment:

-How Do I Know If I Need Help with Anxiety?
+How Do I Know If I Need Anxiety Treatment?

 Worry is normal, but when worry turns into anxiety, it can have serious long-term effects, often affecting how you live your life.
 For instance, someone who is anxious about public speaking may avoid situations where they have to speak in public.
 Someone who has social anxiety may avoid all social situations—even generally happy ones.